httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Cookie Attribute Registry

-The "Cookie Attribute Registry" defines the name space of attribute used to control cookies' behavior.
-The registry is maintained at
+IANA is requested to create the "Cookie Attribute Registry", defining the name space of attribute used to control cookies' behavior.
+The registry should be maintained at
 <https://www.iana.org/assignments/cookie-attribute-names>.

 ### Procedure